BroadbandForum/data-model-template/specification/index.md

 Many elements have descriptions, and the same rules apply to all description elements in the DM Schema.
-A description is free text which can contain a limited amount of MediaWiki-like markup as specified in
+A description is free text which can contain a limited amount of markdown-like markup as specified in
 @sec:markup.

 #### Character Set